NERC-CEH/fdri-ontology/ontology/doc/annotations.md

 Annotations have:
 * an annotation property (`fdri:property`) which is a [complex observable property](observations-observable-properties.md) drawn from a controlled list defined by the parent catalog of the annotated resource
+* either
+  * an `fdri:hasValue` property whose value is a single `fdri:PropertyValue` providing the static value of the annotation or
-* an annotation value which may be either a `schema:PropertyValue` (`fdri:hasValue`), or an `fdri:PropertyValueSeries` (`fdri:hasValueSeries`).
-The latter should be used when the value of an annotation may change over time.
+  * an `fdri:hasValueSeries` property whose value is an `fdri:PropertyValueSeries` providing a series of values for the annotation that changes over time.

+An `fdri:Annotation` can also be used as the value of an `fdri:qualifier` property on a `fdri:PropertyValue` or `fdri:TimeBoundPropertyValue`, to provide additional contextual qualification to a property value.

 ```mermaid
 classDiagram
 class Resource["dcat:Resource"]